sogladev/rs-addon-manager/README.md

 | Install from GitHub Releases or Packages | Not yet supported |
 | Manage non-Git addons                    | Not yet supported |

+How to use:

+- Download the GUI binary for your platform from the release
+- Install the GUI application before launching it.
+This does not need to be your game folder
+- Upon first launch, select the AddOns folder in your WoW game folder
+- Install addons via their HTTPS git URL

 ![Clone](images/addon-manager/clone.png)
 ![Menu](images/addon-manager/main-menu.png)
 <video controls src="images/addon-manager/import-video.mp4" title="Title"></video>

+import format:

 ```
 C:\Games\wow335\Interface\AddOns AdiBags *https://github.com/Sattva-108/AdiBags.git main